erictran0x/itg-stamdb/README.md

 ## known bugs

-Charts with changing bpms are not handled properly for per-stream pattern analysis because some slower streams have a note graph value lower than 16.
+hopefully fixed as of 12/13/2025 - Charts with changing bpms are not handled properly for per-stream pattern analysis because some slower streams have a note graph value lower than 16.

 ## possible expansions